homebridge/homebridge-syno-spk/README.md

 ## Updating Homebridge

 Homebridge can be updated from inside the Config UI.
-From time to time you may need to upgrade the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image which can be done by stopping and starting the package in the Synology DSM Package Center.
+From time to time you may need to upgrade the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) Docker container image which can be done by stopping and starting the package in the Synology DSM Package Center.

 ## Adding Additional Packages